englishthomas/training/Docusaurus/AccessGateway/03_AccessGateway_Setup_Bare_Metal.md

    2. Create a bootable USB using Etcher [[tutorial here]{.underline}](https://tutorials.ubuntu.com/tutorial/tutorial-create-a-usb-stick-on-macos#0)

-   3. Boot your AGW host from USB\
+   3. Boot your AGW host from USB
       (Press F11 to select boot sequence, caution, this may differ from your machine).

       Select the non-UEFI option if prompted

-    -   Select "Install" option
+      * Select "Install" option

-    -   Network missing firmware "No"
+      * Network missing firmware "No"

-    -   Primary network interface \"enp1s0\"
+      * Primary network interface "enp1s0"

-    -   Configuration
+      * Configuration
             Hostname: "magma"
             Domain name: ""